jeaxelrod/network/README.md

 ## TODO

-* Finish tutorial
-* Spice up the layout
+* Fix issues of computer player
 * Improve the board evaluation function for the computer player
+* Mobile support
+* General layout and content issues